anastasiiya1/anastasiiya1/README.md

 - 👋 Hi, I’m @anastasiiya1
 - 👀 I’m a future full-stack developer
-- 🌱 I have already mastered HTML and CSS and am currently learning JavaScript
+- 🌱 I have already mastered HTML and CSS and currently learning JavaScript
 - 💞️ Fun fact: I'm a cat lover and avid cook, finding joy in both the company of feline friends and the art of creating delicious meals
 - 📫 How to reach me ...